 [(2c) deleted]

-(2d) No academic benefit, right or privilege shall be denied to or withheld from any student by reason of that student not being a member of the Guild.
+(2d) No academic benefit, right or privilege shall be denied to or withheld from any student by reason of that student being or not being a member of the Guild.

 (3) The functions of the Guild, its powers and duties, authorities, obligations and privileges shall be prescribed by Statute together with such other matters as are considered by the Senate to be necessary or desirable to ensure the effective exercise of those functions.